 - Determine the security of employee offboarding.
 You have to develop secure offboarding procedures.
 An exiting employee shouldn’t retain access to your system (unless it is necessary for some reason) and your company should preserve all important information.

 - Encrypt your data.
 Encryption is one of the best data protection measures.
 Make sure that your information is encrypted to prevent unauthorized parties from accessing it.

 - Back up your data.
 Backup protects you from data loss.
-Apart from having your data backed up, you need to define the backup location, frequency, data retention, and what measures are implemented to keep your backup data secure (applies to both on-premise and cloud backups).
+In addition to backing up your data, you should specify the backup location, frequency, data retention period, and security measures for both on-premise and cloud backups.

 - Monitor data transfer and sharing.
 You have to implement appropriate security controls to prevent your data from being shared with unauthorized parties.

 - Conduct an internal security audit.
 An audit helps you to get better visibility over your security systems, apps, and devices.
 This will help you to identify potential security gaps and ways to fix them.

 - Keep your hardware safe.
 You have to keep your company’s hardware (including devices) safe from various sorts of physical harm.

 - Determine the effectiveness of your security controls.
 You need not just have your security controls, but measure their effectiveness as well.
 For example, if you use a backup, you can track the recovery success rate and recovery time to find out how effective your backup solution is.

 How SpinOne Helps You to Protect Your Data